Mortgage Guide

-True “no deposit” mortgages are rare, but options exist
+True 0% deposit mortgages are rare — but options do exist.

 A family member (often parents) can help you onto the ladder by using their savings or home equity as security against your mortgage.